| |

 What is the Co-op looking for in an applicant?

-because the Co-op is self-managing, the willingness
+The Co-op is self-managing, the willingness

 and ability of applicants to become involved in the